-It is very grateful to the Wallingford School Association and Friends of Brightwell School for their efforts on behalf of the schools.
+The Trust is very grateful to the Wallingford School Association and Friends of Brightwell School for their fundraising efforts on behalf of the schools.
 The activities of these organisations are carried out in consultation with the Head Teachers of the relevant schools.